top of page

 What is Psychological Trauma?

-The freeze response takes place when the flight and fight response are not available and it is usually experience in form of body numbness or paralysis.
+The nervous system uses the freeze response when fight or flight are not longer an option, and it is experienced in form of body numbness or paralysis.

-In other words the amygdala tends to perceive the world in a state of constant alert, where the body becomes physiologically ready to flight, fight or freeze, because it has not received information from the hippocampus that the trauma is an experience that belongs in the past.
-Consequently the body is in a constant state of alert while the levels of cortisol increase.
-Too much level of cortisol experienced for prolonged period of time can decrease the overall health of the body and mind.
+Therefore, fight-flight -freeze are automatic instinctive reactions of all human brains in the attempt to survive the danger of their experience.
+It is very common, that the brain continues be in survival mode after the traumatic event is passed.
+This means that the whole body is in constant alert, becoming physiologically ready to flight, fight and freeze, because it has not received information that the trauma is an experience that belongs to the past.
+Consequently, the stress hormone Cortisol is in perpetual activation; too much level of cortisol experienced for prolonged periods of time can have detrimental consequences to the overall health of the body and mind.

 What is Dissociation?

 Dissociation is a normal response to overwhelming trauma.
 From time to time, everyone dissociates in forms of daydreaming, mind wandering or going in autopilot mode.
 Some research studies have demonstrated that everybody experience dissociation to a degree, ranging from mild to severe on a continuum.
 An example of mild dissociation occurs when there is a narrowing of attention that focus only on what is essential, as the mind “dissociates” unimportant information, like when reading a book or driving a car in the highway.
 These responses take place when there is a sense of safety in the environment and are not responses to a threat.

 Chronic and problematic dissociation develops when there is a repeated perception of threat.
 During moments of dissociation, people disconnect from their surroundings and their own sensory experience.
 It can be manifested by spacing out, the mind going blank, a sense of the world not being real, watching the self from the outside, detachment from self or identity, out of body experience, and inner fragmentation.